TongChang/node-develop-environment/Readme.md

 ## how to use

-* install vagrant.
+* install Vagrant and Oracle Virtual Box.
-* clone it.
+* clone this repository.
-* cd /path/to/clone/dir/
+* cd node-develop-environment
+* cp ~/.ssh/id_rsa ./sync
-* run 'vagrant up && vagrant ssh' command.
+* vagrant up && vagrant ssh
+* wait a few minutes.
 * please enjoy develop with node.js.

 ## dependency